RFU Game Regulations & MRAI

 6.4 At all other Levels clubs are expected to be of a standard that should not require the use of non-registered or borrowed players.
 A fixture cancellation through lack of players will be considered “unjust” and MRAI 5.4 will be applied.
 Repeated offences may result in further disciplinary action.

 6.5 Any club which gives away three of its league games as notional wins to its opposition during the season will receive an immediate warning.
-Any club which then gives away further notional wins may be sanctioned by the MROC, with potential disciplinary action taken including but not limited to being relegated by one or more leagues, being expelled from the leagues or the Club’s record being reported to the RFU.
+Any club which then gives away further notional wins may be sanctioned by the MROC, as per RFU Regulation 6 item 47 with potential disciplinary action taken including but not limited to being relegated by one or more leagues, being expelled from the leagues or the Club’s record being reported to the RFU.

-6.6 Clubs at level 7 (Counties 1) and below are encouraged to utilise the “Game On” principles to allow matches to take place when teams have insufficient squad numbers or front row players as allowed by RFU regulation 6 item 52.
+6.6 Clubs at level 7 (Counties 1) and below are encouraged to utilise the “Game On” principles to allow matches to take place when teams have insufficient squad numbers or front row players as allowed by RFU Regulation 6 item 53.

 7. League free weekend